top of page

 The Challenge

-Weight reduction was largely in three categories – plastic bags, plastic bottles and wrappers.
+Weight reduction was largely in three categories: (1) plastic bags, (2) plastic bottles and (3) wrappers.

-Participating in the Challenge also created a noticeable shift in mindset and behaviours, with 73% of people more aware of ecological issues and a whopping 98% making lasting changes to their habits.
+Participating in the Challenge also created a noticeable shift in mindset and behaviours, with 73% more aware of ecological issues and 98% making lasting changes to their habits.

-A total of 93% of the participants have indicated their interest to participate in the next challenge.
+93% of the participants indicated their interest in participating in the next challenge.

 Through the network, the INSEAD community reached an additional 180,000 people on average.
 Extending the Challenge to just a fifth of all INSEAD alumni would reach an estimated 787,000 people.

-INSEAD Community Impact Challenge co-founder and INSEAD alumnus Paolo Senes MBA’01J was encouraged by the results, adding, “This started as conversation between two people and grew through a core team of volunteers.
-It scaled through the tireless efforts of each new recruit engaging a few others from their class or country, one at a time.
-Dozens became hundreds and hundreds became thousands.
+“This began as a conversation between two people and grew through a core team of volunteers.
+It expanded through the tireless efforts of each new recruit engaging a few others from their class or country, one at a time.
+Dozens turned into hundreds, and hundreds turned into thousands.
 This is the power of our INSEAD community.
-We did it once.
+We accomplished it once.
 We can do it again.”

 How did the participants find the experience?

-While we cared about how to achieve the CO2 reduction, we also asked our participants how they found the challenge as an experience.
-It was really encouraging that most participants have found it inspiring, necessary and motivating.
+While we cared about achieving CO2 reduction, we also asked our participants how they experienced the challenge.
+It was encouraging to learn that most participants found it inspiring, necessary, and motivating.

 The biggest source of savings...